FLEX Network Requirements

 Portal*

-The player portal is the platform used to configure and control FLEX devices.
+The RetailPlayer portal is the platform used to configure and control RetailPlayer FLEX devices.
 It's a mandatory connection to ensure device operation in Portal Mode.

 The connection is established via HTTPS and upgraded to Secure WebSocket (wss).